District School No. 3 (Chaumont, New York)

 District School No. 3, also known as Putnam Schoolhouse, is a historic one-room school building located at Lyme in Jefferson County, New York.
 The schoolhouse consists of a 1 1/2-story, two-by-three-bay wood-frame main block constructed about 1875, and a 1-story, two-by-one-bay rear addition constructed about 1900.
 Also on the property is a double privy dating to about 1900.

 It was listed on the National Register of Historic Places in 1990.

+Olita C Stewart was a teacher in the One Room School until Chaumont Central School started, then worked there.